Twenty-one days of daily Bible-based devotional

 is a reality!
 May my life and attitudes ever be a testimony to that truth!

-In what ways should Peter's rooftop vision reported in Acts 10 challenge attitudes of racial
+In what ways should Peter's rooftop vision reported in Acts 10 challenge attitudes in our society of racial

 superiority and prejudice?

-The Bible affirms there is equality in the kingdom of God.
-How can we ensure that our
+The Bible affirms equality in the kingdom of God.
+How can we be certain that our attitudes, words, and actions testify to this truth in a world marred by prejudice, divisions, and injustice?

 Worship in Song, no. 337: